Understanding Full-Spectrum Cannabis: What You Need to Know

 Less of a sudden spike and crash

-That’s chemistry working together, not higher numbers.
+That’s chemistry working together, not just higher numbers.

 Full-spectrum labeling commonly appears on: